Mission:

 • Do I feel peace and joy inside regularly in all areas of my life?

 If your answers leave room for improvement in some area of your life, commit to becoming the change you want to see.
-Make a personal pledge to cultivate the peace and love you long for the world to experience.
+Make a personal pledge to cultivate the PEACE and LOVE you long for the world to experience.

 3. Get started with 4 Mindful Practices: